azatsafin/terraform-aws-wireguard/readme.md

 - Access AWS resources by internal names.
 - Internet access, Wireguard server will perform NAT/packet forwarding
 - You could add remove users to WG by adding or remove them from IAM group
+- People how do setup can specify email address which will receive all WG clients configs
+- Can show WG client config by Invoke Lambda function

 ## Inputs
 | Name  | Description | Type  | Default  | Required  |